 Finding the best bank in Germany is not an easy task.
 There are a lot of banks on the market, and therefore you have a dizzying number of choices.
 We have compared the pros and cons of every bank and made overview for you.
-In that way, you can find a German bank that fits to your needs!
+In that way, you can find the best German bank account that fits to your needs!

 The main question that you hear nowadays is if the online banks offer better value than brick-and-mortar banks (banks that have a physical presence in a building).
 According to the ‘Bundesverband deutscher Banken’ banks are steadily getting rid of their brick-and-mortar offices in the last years.
 Meanwhile, there is a clear up-trend in online banking.
 In beginning of 2011 just half of the adults used online banking in Germany, and currently it is up to 80%.
 This means that online banks are gaining ground on the traditional banks.
 However, it is up to you to decide what you like best.
 Finding the best bank in Germany for foreigners is not easy, but with our tips we will ensure that you will find the bank that fits to your needs.